-If you are considering transfer it is imperative that you discuss the matter with your Academic Leader, the Deputy Director of Higher Education or the Director of HE as early as possible.
+If you are considering transfer it is imperative that you discuss the matter with your Academic Leader or the Head of Higher Education as early as possible.
+You can find the Student Transfer Policy here.

 If you want to transfer to a programme in another institution (University or College) then this is also possible, although complicated.
 There will be additional charges involved and the credit you get for any modules you may have completed on your first programme will be entirely dependent on the College or University you want to try to transfer to.
 Higher Education Institutions will have a Recognition of Prior Learning procedure in place which will guide you through this process.